teerts/StaticSiteGenerator/README.md

 # 🚀✨ Static Site Generator ✨🚀

-A simple, extensible static site generator written in Python. 🐍📄
+A simple, extensible static site generator which converts markdown files into a HTML website.
+Written in Python. 🐍📄

 ---